PhillipPhanhthourath/Spotify-Wrapped-Application/README.md

 ## Rules for Issues:
 - All issues will be created and assigned by the scrum master (Phil).
-- They will follow the tasks assigned on Trello.
+- They will follow the tasks assigned on Trello.gi
 - They will be created using the following template:
 ```
 Title: